AutomationLover/goexpert_handson/w2/guide.md

 #### Step 1: Create an S3 Bucket
 1. Go to the S3 service in AWS Console.
-2. Click "Create Bucket", give it a unique name and select your preferred region.
+2. Click "Create Bucket", give it a unique name and select us-east-1. (the bucket name using the URL you are going to use in Zone A record setting in step2)
 3. Leave the rest as default and click "Create".

 #### Step 2: Upload a HTML file